bondjimbond/arcabot/README.md

 Todo:
 - Set a character limit on the Abstract and fields (this may just be part of the Solr query)

-Known bugs:
-- Queries to localhost for some reason won't return images like it does with York's